standardgalactic/zet/_papers/CAV_16.md

         , ar_shortname = {CAV 16}
-        , authors = {Alastair Reid and Rick Chen and Anastasios Deligiannis and David Gilday and David Hoyes and Will Keen and Ashan Pathirane and Owen Shepherd and Peter Vrabel and Ali Zaidi}
+        , authors = {Alastair Reid and Rick Chen and Anastasios Deligiannis and David Gilday and David Hoyes and Will Keen and Ashan Pathirane and Erin Shepherd and Peter Vrabel and Ali Zaidi}
         , booktitle = {Proceedings of the 2016 International Conference on Computer Aided Verification (CAV\textquotesingle 16)}
         , doi = {10.1007/978-3-319-41540-6\_3}
         , editor = {S. Chaudhuri and A. Farzan}